 The Placing of the Gold Nuggets.

 A brief address was given by Mr Dawson and the honour of cutting the first sod was given to Miss Hacquoil, Mr Hacquoil, Miss Alice Hacquoil, Miss Dawson, Mr Dawson and Mr Hull cut the others on that site.
 The group later submitted themselves and posed for many photographs.
-They then proceeded to the Vivian Colliery were the same procedure went through and the cutting of that sod on the marked out area was given to the ladies again.
-Afterwards the Rev Mr Walters added a few words of congratulations and formally named the two collieries the “Vivian and the Gray”…..
-During the cutting of the sod pieces of gold was placed in the holes from were the sod came out, this was done as a gift to the pit sinkers and crews.
+They then proceeded to the Vivian Colliery where the same procedure went through and the cutting of that sod on the marked-out area was given to the ladies again.
+Afterwards the Rev Mr Walters added a few words of congratulations and formally named the two collieries the “Vivian and the Gray”.
+During the cutting of the sod pieces of gold was placed in the holes from where the sod came out, this was done as a gift to the pit sinkers and crews.

 The Sinking Contractors.

-The sinking of the collieries were in the capable hands of Mr F. Coulson (Durham) and the Head Sinker Mr Joseph Briggs.
+The sinking of the collieries was in the capable hands of Mr F. Coulson (Durham) and the Head Sinker Mr Joseph Briggs.